-In fact, when we begin to look closely at how we work, we find that instinct is already guiding us in many situations.
+In fact, when we begin to look closely at how we work, we find that intuition is already guiding us in many situations.
 That is despite our best attempts to ignore or sabotage it, and identify solely with the conscious, thinking mind.
 More than that, there’s now sound scientific support for the view that physical actions are taken, before we make a conscious decision to act!
 However much we’d like it to be different, it’s the unconscious, body-based processes that come first.

-It’s worth knowing too, that instinct is as much learnt, as given.
+It’s worth knowing too, that intuition is as much learnt, as given.
 Although we are born with predispositions to certain behaviours, we can choose whether to train and develop them, and if so, how.

 Human beings, as any animal, are designed to return to equilibrium after disturbance to the system.
 Contact with body sensations enables that.
-When we allow that instinctual, holistic process, then we come alive.
+When we allow that intuitive, holistic process, then we come alive.
 We not only survive, but we thrive.
 That inbuilt guidance is available on tap to us, if we choose to take up the offer.